The Colour of Darkness: Development

 To find a location which gave the feel of real Indian village during the 1960s, producers Lorraine and Girish scouted locations for six months before settling down to shoot in the inner rural area of Kheda for purposes of authenticity.

 The film was edited at Media Network Corporation Film Studios in New Zealand by Ken Khan and Post Produced by Prashanth Gunasekaran.

 Release

 The film premiered on 21 August 2016 at the Indian Film Festival in Melbourne, Australia.
 It was later screened at the 15th Dhaka International Film Festival in January 2017.

+It was accepted for competition in the 2017 AACTA film awards.

 Censorship in India

 Initially, to be released in India in May 2017, the film's Indian release had to be delayed several months due to disagreements with the Central Board of Film Certification in India.
 The Board insisted on several changes such as removing the word achhoot (untouchable), and cutting a dialogue which described India as the "most racist country in the world."

 About the censorship, Makwana commented "The fact is that untouchability (achhoot) is a part of our history and is still prevalent and it seems strange that a movie which explores caste discrimination has been asked to beep the word.
 I am only showing what exists.

-The film was finally released in India on 13 October 2017.
+The film was released in India on 13 October 2017.